aristanetworks/avd/docs/howto/cloudvision_deployment/README.md

 ## Change Control Management

-Change controls are created automatically when a workspace is submitted.
-By default, they are left in `pending approval` state for manual review.
+After a workspace is submitted, CloudVision creates a **change control** — the mechanism that gates when and how configurations are applied to devices.
+For initial onboarding or lab environments, you may want `cv_deploy` to approve and execute the change control automatically.
+In production, the default behavior of leaving the change control in `pending approval` state lets network operators review and schedule the deployment through the CloudVision UI.

 ### Auto-Approve and Execute